Eric106/http2https/README.md

 admin@serverB:~$ conda config --set auto_activate_base false
 ```
 ### **App**
 Clone this repo. ***Note that where you clone the repo, it will be the installation folder.
-For example i will clone it in the /home directory of the user "admin", so if i don't set a custom bind name for the service, the installation folder will be /home/admin/http2https.***
+For example i will clone it in the /home directory of the user "admin", so if I don't set a custom bind name for the service, the installation folder will be /home/admin/http2https.***
 ```console
 admin@serverB:~$ git clone https://github.com/Eric106/http2https
 ```